DrakeLambert/the-drizzle/2019/12/C#-8-Switch-Expressions-with-Pattern-Matching.md

 }
 ```

-In the past, I've found that `switch` statements were useful for cleaning up long `if else` chains, but I rarely used them in my code.
-The `switch-case-break` syntax felt bloated with keywords, and, before C# 7, cases only supported the *constant pattern*.
+In the past, I've found that `switch` statements were useful for cleaning up long `if else` chains, but I rarely found myself using them in code.
+To me, the `switch-case-break` syntax feels bloated with keywords, and, before C# 7, cases only supported the *constant pattern*.
 This meant that each case value had to be a compile-time constant.

 Fast forward to C# 8, and the lowly `switch` statement has been upgraded with new features that make it much more appealing!
 Take a look at how we can simplify the above example: